-Young rape victims are coming more frequently to hospitals in the Democratic Republic of Congo, but not to courtrooms.
+Young girls who have been raped are coming more frequently to hospitals in Democratic Republic of Congo, but not to courtrooms.
 Families often strike a deal with rapists to pay compensation in exchange for not pressing charges.
-Family honor is on the line, but victims are left with the emotional and physical trauma.
+Family honor is on the line, but emotional and physical trauma remain.

 KISANGANI, TSHOPO PROVINCE, DEMOCRATIC REPUBLIC OF CONGO — It was just after 7 p.m. when Dorcas’ father sent her down the street to buy a stack of torches.

 On her way home, she ran into a friend of her father’s who asked her to walk with him because they lived in the same neighborhood.
 But when they passed by his home, she says he pulled her inside.

 “I screamed and screamed for help, but no one came to my rescue until he finished doing what he had to do,” Dorcas says, with tears filling her eyes as she recounts the rape with her 7-month-old baby tied to her back.

 When Dorcas told her mother what had happened, the family made the choice not to press charges, even though they knew who had raped their daughter.
 Violent rape of a minor is a felony that carries five to 20 years in jail here.
 But the family didn’t want the situation publicized, especially after they realized that Dorcas became pregnant from the rape.

 “When I told my mom what had happened to me, she talked me out of breaking the bad news to anyone else out of fear that it would bring shame on my whole family,” Dorcas says.

 It’s common for rapists to pay a sum of money in exchange for keeping the case out of court, child rights advocates say.
 In Dorcas’ case, her parents say they were paid $5,000 by their daughter’s rapist to keep the case out of court.